Wednesday, December 7, 2016

-In general, there are two types of criminals; violent and non violent.
-Violent crimes consist of armed robbery, murder, etc. Non violent crimes consist of the white collar variety such as financial crimes and insurance fraud and non violent drug offenders.
-In analyzing the purpose of incarceration, it is quite simple to understand why a violent criminal needs to be incarcerated.
+In general, there are two types of criminals; violent and nonviolent.
+Violent crimes consist of armed robbery, murder, etc. Nonviolent crimes consist of the white-collar variety such as financial crimes and insurance fraud and nonviolent drug offenders.
+In analyzing the purpose of incarceration, it is quite simple to understand why a violent criminal need to be incarcerated.
 He needs to be punished and society needs to be protected from him.
 Whether prison is a deterrent for a violent criminal is hard to tell and if he gets a very long sentence then rehabilitation does not come into play at all.

 Many will still say that they do not care.
 You plead guilty to a crime, you need to go to prison.
 Consider this: the cost of housing an inmate is around $30,000 per year.
 As of this writing, there are a total of 190,452 federal inmates. (https://www.bop.gov/about/statistics/population_statistics.jsp) That is a total annual cost of about $5,713,560,000 or nearly $6 billion.
-A little over 26% of them, the bulk of where white collar crime falls have sentenced of under 5 years.
-So it is costing close to $1.43 billion per year for these low level white collar offenders; most of who took pleas.
-Now consider that if these offenders were not in prison they would, in all likelihood, have jobs.
+A little over 26% of them, the bulk of where white-collar crime falls have sentenced of under 5 years.
+So, it is costing close to $1.43 billion per year for these low-level white-collar offenders; most of who took pleas.
+Now consider that if these offenders were not in prison they would, likely, have jobs.
 That means that they would be paying taxes.
 You would have 45,000 more people working.
 Many of these people would be business owners and would even be creating jobs.
 The median personal income for someone with a college degree is around $50 thousand.
 The federal income tax this person would be paying, assuming he is married is 6581 per year.
 That would be total tax revenue from out 45 thousand inmates of $296,145,000.
 Essentially, we have a nearly $1.75 billion swing by allowing these offenders to work.
-Furthermore, since this parent is working, his family would be less likely be eligible for access to social welfare programs such as food stamps and medicaid.
-Then of course we have the non monetary costs to the family.
-Would it not make a lot more sense to find other forms of punishment (community service, home confinement, financial restrictions), Does it make sense to incarcerate a doctor for insurance fraud and take away his licence to practice medicine when his crime was financial and not related to his actual practice of medicine?
+Furthermore, since this parent is working, his family would be less likely be eligible for access to social welfare programs such as food stamps and Medicaid.
+Then of course we have the non-monetary costs to the family.
+Would it not make a lot more sense to find other forms of punishment (community service, home confinement, financial restrictions), Does it make sense to incarcerate a doctor for insurance fraud and take away his license to practice medicine when his crime was financial and not related to his actual practice of medicine?
 Would it not make more sense to allow him to keep his license and utilize his skills to help underprivileged children?
-Finally does it make sense that after he has paid his debt to society to prevent him from getting back to work.
+Finally, does it make sense that after he has paid his debt to society to prevent him from getting back to work.